accurat/accurapp/README.md

 If you really need it, you can also add the `allowSyntheticDefaultImports` flag and set it to `true`, and remove `ESNext` from the `lib` compiler option.

-4. Add as devDependencies typescript and the types of the libraries you're using, for example:
+1. Add as devDependencies typescript and the types of the libraries you're using, for example:

 ```js
 yarn add --dev typescript @types/react @types/react-dom
 ```

-5. Rename `index.js` to `main.tsx` and edit the first two imports like this
+1. Rename `index.js` to `main.tsx` and edit the first two imports like this

 ```js
 import * as React from 'react'
 import * as ReactDOM from 'react-dom'
 ```

-6. Add a new `index.js` file and simply add
+1. Add a new `index.js` file and simply add

 ```js
 import 'main'
 ```

-7. Rensame `src/components/App.js` to `src/components/App.tsx` and inside it, edit the `React` import like this
+1. Rename `src/components/App.js` to `src/components/App.tsx` and inside it, edit the `React` import like this

 ```js
 import * as React from 'react'